Firesphere/silverstripe-bootstrapmfa/readme.md

 - Your MFALoginHandler extending BootstrapMFALoginHandler
 - Your MFAProvider implementing the MFAProvider
 - Your authenticator extending BootstrapMFAAuthenticator
-    - Must call the validateBackupCode method to validate the MFA backup codes

 An example of how to use this can be found at firesphere/silverstripe-yubiauth

-A non-functional demo module is expected to be released soon~ish

 # License